First 1,000 Days Framework

 The first 1,000 days is the earliest stage of human development, from the time of conception through to a child’s second birthday.

-This critical window of early childhood development has a profound and lasting impact on cognitive, social, and physical outcomes, shaping the foundation for a person’s lifelong health, wellbeing and potential.
+This critical window of early childhood development has a profound and lasting effect on cognitive, social, and physical outcomes, shaping the foundation for a person’s lifelong health, wellbeing and potential.

 If you are interested in learning more about the first 1,000 days, please see the following resources: